slukits/lines/README.md

 implementations of client provided components.
-While client listener implementations print to an provided environment which is associated with the component's portion of the screen.  lines is designed to add further backends like "shiny" of "fyne" for graphical displays.
+While client listener implementations print to an provided environment which is associated with the component's portion of the screen.  lines is designed to add further backends like "shiny" or "fyne" for graphical displays.
 As of now lines has only a terminal backend which wraps the package [tcell](https://github.com/gdamore/tcell).